Saayaman/workstory-test/README.md

 ## Notes for the reader

 - The json file is inside public file
-- Some of the errors occuring are due to adding UI components (material UI)
+- Added material UI because WorkStory was using this for the forms (Some of the errors occuring due to that)

 # Instructions